micro-js/event-handler/Readme.md

 }
 ```

-This example calls `updateText` with every keydown event, but also calls `submit` only when enter is pressed.
 You may pass an array, object, or just a plain function, and you may also do any of these things recursively.
 So, for instance:

 ```js
 var ev = require('@f/event-handler')